APPLY FOR 1:1 COACHING

 Upgrade Your Leg Workout with These 5 Moves

 Ready to hit legs?!
-This workout is honestly one of my faves.
+This leg day workout is honestly one of my faves.
 I recommend doing these moves with 8-12 reps each to focus on building muscle.
 If your weight is challenging enough for you, this rep range should feel HARD!
 So make sure you're lifting heavy enough.

 How to Pick Your Weight Sizes